 At this point Kaylee decides she is turning into a bogan because she keeps saying me instead of my.
 She tells us that it is now our duty to correct her on each occasion and, if she corrects herself, to give her a Lindt ball each time.
 I have a strong suspicion that Kaylee actually has no concern about her speech but simply wants to have to eat lots of Lindt balls.

 This reminds me of the joke about the Australia cricketer who sledges an English batsmen asking him why he is so fat.
-The Englishman replies that it is because every time he sleeps with the Australian’s wife, the wife feeds him a Lindt ball.
-Except he doesn’t say sleep.
+The Englishman replies that it is because every time he fucks the Australian’s wife, the wife feeds him a Lindt ball.

-After a month we are all occasionally getting on each others nerves and so the conversation morphs into one about remediation of bad habits, preferably each others rather than our own, and behaviour modification to prevent us all killing each other.
-We cannot agree however on who’s habits most require modification, other than that Jill wants Roger to become less predictable which, given that the single most predictable habit of the entire trip is Jill’s requirement for tea at ten minute intervals, might be a case of pot, kettle, black.
+After a month we are all occasionally getting on each others nerves and so the conversation morphs into one about remediation of bad habits, preferably each others rather than our own.
+Key to the discussion is behaviour modification, to prevent us all killing each other.
+We cannot agree however on who’s habits most require modification.
+Other than that Jill wants Roger to become less predictable which, given that the single most predictable habit of the entire trip is Jill’s requirement for tea at ten minute intervals, might be a case of pot, kettle, black.

-As we move through the valley of the Mertens River towards the Mitchell River we descend alternatively into rich, wet valleys rich with Aboriginal rock art and palm gullies and then climb back into rock country, littered with outcrops and spinifex, and interspersed with grevilleas, acacias and kapok bushes.
-As we walk we pass flocks of finches and red-tailed black cockatoo.
+As we move through the valley of the Mertens River towards the Mitchell River we descend into rich, wet valleys rich with Aboriginal rock art and palm gullies and then climb back into rock country, littered with outcrops and spinifex.
+The landscape is interspersed with grevilleas, acacias and kapok bushes.
+As we walk we pass flocks of finches and red-tailed black cockatoos.

-There are three sets of falls on the walk, Little and Big Mertens Falls and Mitchell Falls, the last of which is, itself split into four sets of falls, even in the dry.
+There are three sets of falls on the walk, Little and Big Mertens Falls and Mitchell Falls.
+Mitchell Falls splits into four sets of falls, even in the dry.
 In the wet it splits further into several more falls as the side channels pour over the rock platforms on top.

 We walk back to camp stopping to swim along the way.
 The red tailed cockatoos are kicking up racket in the trees as we pass.